-- Acute onset of a movement disorder with concern for stroke or hemorrhage ‡ - For evaluation of Parkinson's disease with atypical feature or other movement disorder (i.e., suspected Huntington disease, chorea, parkinsonian syndromes, hemiballismus, atypical dystonia) to exclude an underlying structural lesion
+- Acute onset of a movement disorder with concern for stroke or hemorrhage ±±± - For evaluation of Parkinson's disease with atypical feature or other movement disorder (i.e., suspected Huntington disease, chorea, parkinsonian syndromes, hemiballismus, atypical dystonia) to exclude an underlying structural lesion ±±

 Note: CT has limited utility in the chronic phases of disease.
-Imaging is not indicated in essential tremor or isolated focal dystonia (e.g., blepharospasm, cervical dystonia, laryngeal dystonia, oromandibular dystonia, writer's dystonia) (Alabanese, 2011; Comella, 2019; Sharifi, 2014)
+Brain MRI is the study of choice if indicated.
+Imaging is not indicated in essential tremor, Tourette' syndrome or isolated focal dystonia (e.g., blepharospasm, cervical dystonia, laryngeal dystonia, oromandibular dystonia, writer's dystonia).48-50 (Albanese, 2011; Comella, 2019; Sharifi, 2014)

-For evaluation of cranial nerve and visual abnormalities
+For evaluation of cranial nerve and visual abnormalities (Brain MRI is the study of choice if indicated)

-- Anosmia or dysosmia (loss of smell) or dysosmia (documented by objective testing) that is persistent and of unknown origin (Policeni, 2017; Rouby, 2011) ‡ - Abnormal eye findings on physical or neurologic examination (papilledema, nystagmus, ocular nerve palsies, new onset anisocoria, visual field deficit, etc.) (Chang, 2019)

-Note: Not explained by underlying ocular diagnosis, glaucoma, or macular degeneration
+- Anosmia (loss of smell) or dysosmia (documented by objective testing) that is persistent and of unknown origin (Policeni, 2017; Rouby, 2011) - Abnormal eye findings on physical or neurologic examination (papilledema, nystagmus, ocular nerve palsies, new onset anisocoria, visual field deficit, etc.) (Chang, 2019) ‡‡‡ Note: See backgroundNot explained by underlying ocular diagnosis, glaucoma, or macular degeneration - Binocular diplopia with concern for intracranial pathology after comprehensive eye evaluation (Hiescu, 2017) ‡‡‡ - Childhood strabismus with development delay or abnormal fundoscopic exam to rule out intracranial abnormalities (Kadom, 2008; Yoon, 2019) ‡‡‡ - Horner's syndrome with symptoms localizing the lesion to the central nervous system (Lee, 2007) 11/2

-- Binocular diplopia with concern for intracranial pathology (Iliescu, 2017) ± - Childhood strabismus with development delay or abnormal fundoscopic exam to rule out intracranial abnormalities (Yoon, 2019; Kadom, 2008; Yoon, 2019) ‡ - Horner's syndrome with symptoms localizing the lesion to the central nervous system (Lee, 2007) ± - Evaluation of cranial neuropathy when thought to be due to tumor, stroke, or bony abnormalities of the skull base or when MRI is contraindicated or cannot be performed (ACR, 2017b)
+- Evaluation of cranial nerve palsy/neuropathy/neuralgia when thought to be due to tumor, stroke, or bony abnormalities of the skull base or when MRI is contraindicated or cannot be performed (ACR, 2017b) - Bulbar or pseudobulbar symptoms ‡‡‡

-For evaluation of known or suspected congenital abnormality (such as hydrocephalus, craniosynostosis, neural tube defects)
+For evaluation of known or suspected congenital abnormality (such as craniosynostosis, neural tube defects)58-60